-- Be neutral in tone; - Indicate the rank for which the candidate is being considered and that the promotion does not include the awarding of tenure; - Explicitly state what portion of the candidate's work the reviewer is being asked to assess; - Request that the reviewer not communicate with the candidate or with faculty other than the DEO; - State that the reviewer's response will be protected as confidential, available only to those participating in the decision-making process, and to the candidate only under certain circumstances and after review was redacted to protect confidentiality; and - Request a brief biographical sketch if one has not been obtained through another source.
+- be neutral in tone: - indicate the rank for which the candidate is being considered and whether the promotion includes the awarding of tenure; - explicitly state what portion of the candidate's work the reviewer is being asked to assess; - request that the reviewer not communicate with the candidate or with faculty other than the DEO; - state that the reviewer's response will be protected as confidential; and - request a brief biographical sketch if one has not been obtained through another source.

-The following is a sample letter: Dear: As I mentioned to you [on the telephone / by e-mail] on [date], will be considered for promotion to [proposed rank] in the Department of during this academic year.
-This promotion does not involve the granting of tenure.
-I am grateful to year agreeing to serve as an external evaluator.
-Enclosed with this letter are Professor''s curriculum vitae and copies of the material you have agreed to review: [list] Please begin with a statement of how you know the candidate and his or her work and activitied.
+The following is a sample letter:

+Dear: As I mentioned to you [on the telephone / by e-mail] on [date],will be considered for [tenure and] promotion to [proposed rank] in the Department of during this academic year.
+I am grateful to you for agreeing to serve as an external evaluator.
+Enclosed with this letter are Professor's curriculum vitae and copies of the publications [or creative works] you have agreed to review: [list works].
+Please begin with a statement of how you know the candidate and his or her work.
 In this context, please address any circumstances that might raise issues of impartiality as they relate to your assessment of the candidate.
-We would like you to critique the quality of Professor y in If you have any questions about Professor

-Your letter will be available to the tenured faculty in this department, the clinical track faculty at or above the proposed rank of promotion as well as to the Dean, the Collegiate Consulting Group (Promotion Advisory Group), and the Provost's Office.
-Beyond that, we will regard your letter as a confidential document.
-Your evaluation will be made available to the candidate only upon his/her explicit request following a negative recommendation at various stages of the review process, and then only after your name and other identifying information have been removed.
+We would like you to critique the quality of this work and, if possible, to assess its quantity and quality in comparison to the work of others in this discipline at comparable stages in their careers.
+We would particularly appreciate your evaluation of the contribution that the candidate's work has made to the field, viewing each published [or creative] work separately or in combination as seems appropriate.
+We would be interested in your judgment of the quality of the journals [or exhibits] and the importance of the conferences through which Professorhas communicated this work.
+We also would be interested, of course, in any other insights you might have about Professor's scholarly [or artistic] accomplishments.
+If you have any questions about Professor available to the candidate only upon his/her explicit request following a negative recommendation at various stages of the review process, and then only after your name and other identifying information have been removed.

+Your letter will be available to the tenured faculty in this department as well as to the Dean, the Collegiate Consulting Group (Promotion Advisory Committee), and the Provost's Office.